 These aren’t cheap pumps either!
 You can choose from the top brands, even choosing the style you want.

-I found a website that helped me sign up for my free breast pump!
+free breast pump!
 Follow the link for the exact site I used, I’m sure a quick Google search could lead you to others.
 Going through the site made it hassle free because they talk to the insurance company for you.

 Our second baby had to supplement breastfeeding with formula for the first few months.
 She also loved her baby food!
 Formula and baby food can really put a dent in the budget.
 Especially formula, which can get expensive if your baby is sensitive to certain brands or types.